NathanLc/til/vim.md

 You can hide the text highlight temporarily by entering `:noh` in normal mode.
 Pressing `n` or looking for another pattern (or something of that flavour) will automatically start again the highlight.
 If you want to disable it completely: `set nohlsearch`.

+### Go to first non blank character in line
+Instead of just going to the beginning of the line, you can go to the first non blank character of the line with `_`.

 ### Highlight blank characters in the beginning of a line